alronz/b2c-database-selection/Redis/Search Data/query.md

 redis> SISMEMBER myset "one"
 (integer) 1
 ````
-In a sorted set data structure, you can query your data by key and score:
+In a sorted set data structure, you can query your data by both a key and a score:

 ````
 redis> ZADD myzset 1 "one"